department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 ------------------

+{ if sponsor is living }

+### [H2] { My / %%applicant's name%%’s } relationship to the sponsor { Story 1 & 3 }

 { Information box }

-### { Alert title } Depending on your response, additional documentation may be required to determine eligibility
+### { Alert title } Additional documentation may be required

+Depending on your response, additional documentation may be required to determine eligibility

 We will need you to mail copies of these documents to the CHAMPVA office after you submit this form online.

 Detailed instructions on how to mail those documents will be displayed after your submit this enrollment form online.

 { End Information box }

-### [H2] { My / The Applicant’s } relationship to the Sponsor { Story 1 & 3 }

-What's { your / the applicant's } relationship to the Sponsor they're connected to? (* Required)
+What's { your / %%applicant's name%% } relationship to the sponsor?  (* Required)

 > (Error msg) You must select at least one relationship, so we can process your enrollment.

 ( ) { I'm / %%applicant's name%% is } the sponsor's spouse {if checked add "Copy of marriage license (required)" to the Application Submitted page }

-( ) { I'm / %%applicant's name%% is } the sponsor's surviving spouse {if checked add "Copy of marriage license (required)" to the Application Submitted page }

-( ) { I / %%applicant's name%% } was the sponsor's surviving spouse but remarried after the age of 55 {if checked add "Copy of the legal document that ended your marriage (required)" to the Application Submitted page }

 ( ) { I'm / %%applicant's name%% is } the sponsor's child (includes biological, adopted, and stepchildren) {if checked add" Copy of birth certificate (required)" to the Application Submitted page } {if the applicant is age 18-23 add "Copy of school certificate (required)" to the Application Submitted page }